(214) 390-7947 (Overseas Callers)

 Why should I pay to volunteer abroad?

 Paying to volunteer abroad might seem a bit strange if you have never done it before, but the organizations you are traveling all this way to help depend on the funds raised by international volunteers like yourself.
-IFRE is a non-profit organization, so the application fees paid by our volunteers are essential for us to cover the salaries of our staff, advertisement, utility, and rent bills.
-Your program fees cover your housing, food, and a project donation, and since they are paid directly to your projects and host families, you can feel good knowing your money is going where it is needed most.
+IFRE is a non-profit organization, so the application fees paid by our volunteers are essential for us to cover the salaries of our staff, advertisement, utilities, and rent bills.
+Your program fees cover your housing, food, and project arrangements, and are paid directly to your host countries.

-Why are IFRE’s fees so much more affordable than other volunteer organizations?
+Why are IFRE’s fees so much more affordable than those of other volunteer organizations?

 Can I get a tax deduction?